cinnData/PythonBootcamp/Lectures/[PY-08] Introduction to Pandas.md

 * **Selection by position** uses `.iloc`, which works exactly as in 2D array, based on the row and column indexes.

 In both cases, if you enter a single specification inside the brackets, it refers to the rows.
 If you enter two specifications, the first one refers to the rows and the second one to the columns.
-We don't use `loc` and `iloc` in this course, since you can live in Pandas without that, first filtering the rows and then selecting the columns.
-Sticking to this simple approach, you will save the time wasted learning too many methods.
+We don't use `loc` and `iloc` in this course, since you can live in Pandas without that, first filtering the rows and then selecting the columns (or vice versa).
+Sticking to this simple approach, you save the time wasted learning too many methods.

 ## Homework